DCC-EX/exInstaller/README.md

 # exInstaller

+**NOTICE** As of the 11th November 2023, this repository is now a public archive.

+## Replaced by EX-Installer

+As announced on the 2nd of July 2023, the DCC-EX team have released a new, Python based, cross-platform installer: [EX-Installer](https://dcc-ex.com/news/posts/20230702.html)

+There is a new GitHub repository for [EX-Installer](https://github.com/DCC-EX/EX-Installer), and further information can also be found on our [website](https://dcc-ex.com).

+## exInstaller

 ![.NET Core](https://github.com/DCC-EX/exInstaller/workflows/.NET%20Core/badge.svg)

 This project provides a "one-click" installer for DCC++.
 At runtime, you can select either the "Classic" version or the new "DCC++ EX" version.